Connect with others who understand.

 • Radiation therapy to get rid of remaining cancer cells after surgery (called adjuvant treatment) or shrink the tumor before surgery (neoadjuvant treatment)

-• Chemotherapy medication to kill cancer cells throughout the body, which can be administered before or after surgery
+• Chemotherapy medication to kill cancer cells throughout the body, which can be given before or after surgery

 • Hormone therapy, if the tumor is also hormone receptor-positive

 Most people with HER2-positive breast cancer will receive targeted therapy.
 These medications can find and destroy any cell that contains HER2 protein.
 Targeted therapy drugs attach to HER2, preventing it from sending signals to the cell to tell it to continue growing.
-This eventually leads to death of the cell.
+This eventually causes the cell to die.

 Read more about treatments for HER2-positive breast cancer.